gransl/310-alp/README.md

 Methods can be marked as public, private, or protected.
 (Protected methods in Ruby are methods are can be called by other instances or subclasses, but can only use that method internally.
 Protected methods could not be called outside of the class.)
-Methods are are given an access control marker using this syntax:
+Methods are given an access control marker using this syntax:

 ``` ruby